purelb/purelb/README.md

       - 0.0.0.0-255.255.255.255
 ```

 Create the netbox-client namespace.
-This allows the netbox-client controller to run alongside the MetalLB controller.
+This allows the netbox-client controller to run alongside the PureLB controller.

 ```
 $ kubectl apply -f deployments/namespace.yaml